fredrik-svg/genio/raspberry-pi-voice-agent/README.md

    ```

 ## Usage
-Once the application is running, it will listen for the specified wake word.
+Once Genio AI is running, it will listen for the specified wake word.
 Upon detection, it will process the audio input, convert it to text, and interact with the n8n workflow via MQTT.
 Responses will be converted to speech and played back through the speaker.

+### Basic Workflow
+1. Say the wake word (e.g., "Hej")
+2. Genio AI activates and listens
+3. Speak your command
+4. Command is sent to n8n via MQTT
+5. Response is spoken back using Piper TTS

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.